Are Narcissists Happy With Themselves?

 Narcissists, however, tend to get enraged by someone else’s good fortune.
 Because they often feel entitled, another person’s success triggers immense rage and envy.

 This explains why narcissists often try to sabotage other people.
 For example, if you landed an exciting promotion at work, they may suddenly start badmouthing your boss or complaining that you still aren’t earning enough money.
-Or, they might turn the situation inside out and vent about how they never feel acknowledged in their career.

 In summary?
 They don’t know how to feel happy for other people because they don’t feel happy with themselves.